6 Differences Between Picky Eating and Avoidant Restrictive Food Intake Disorder (ARFID)

 Avoidant/Restrictive Food Intake Disorder (ARFID) is characterized by an eating or feeding disturbance that manifests as a failure to meet nutritional or energy needs.
-It can look much like picky eating – as both those with ARFID and those who are picky eaters have a limited range of food they like or are willing to eat – but there are several important differences to note.
-Here are some important differentiators between normal childhood picky eating and ARFID.
+It can look much like picky eating, as both those with ARFID and those who are picky eaters have a limited range of food they like or are willing to eat, but there are several important differences:

-- Someone with ARFID may be reliant on feeding tubes or nutritional supplements such as Ensure in order to obtain appropriate nutrition.
-Picky eater are generally able to eat enough foods and enough variety that they do not require supplementation to meet caloric needs.
+Someone with ARFID may be reliant on feeding tubes or nutritional supplements such as Ensure in order to obtain appropriate nutrition.
+Picky eaters are generally able to eat enough foods and enough variety that they do not require supplementation to meet caloric needs.

-- Lastly, a lack of interest in food or eating can be a sign of ARFID.
-Often, people with ARFID will say they are not hungry, do not think about food, and can even forget to eat because food is not a priority for them.
-In contrast, picky eaters do often feel hungry, are interested in eating the foods they enjoy and do not have the same lack of interest in food and eating.
+Lastly, a lack of interest in food or eating can be a sign of ARFID.
+Often, people with ARFID will say they are not hungry, do not think about food, and can even forget to eat because food is not a priority.
+In contrast, picky eaters do often feel hungry, are interested in eating the foods they enjoy, and do not have the same lack of interest in food and eating.